SpeedyZ500/pytest-instructions/README.md

 > 1. In the menu bar at the top of VS Code, click `Terminal` > `New Terminal`.
 > 2. Or, use the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>`</kbd>.
 >
-> Any standard command terminal such as Powershell or Bash will work for this demo.
+> Any standard command terminal such as PowerShell or Bash will work for this demo.

-1. Run the following command in VS Code to set up `venv` on your machine.
+2. Run the following command in VS Code to set up `venv` on your machine.

     **Windows:**